List of informally named Mesozoic reptiles: Cystosaurus

 "Cystosaurus" is a genus of putative teleosaur from France informally named by Étienne Geoffroy Saint-Hilaire in 1831.
 Because it was never given formal description, "Cystosaurus" remains a nomen nudum.
 Cryptodraco was used as an unnecessary replacement name for Cryptosaurus by Richard Lydekker (1889) who believed the name Cryptosaurus was already previously in use for "Cystosaurus".

+G

+Garamaudo

+"Garamaudo" is an informal genus of mosasaur from the Late Cretaceous (Santonian) of southeastern France.
+The intended type species "Garamaudo bauciensis" is named based on the specimen CD13-PAL.2018.3.1.1-16,18 consisting of a partial skeleton found in 1997.
+CD13-PAL.2018.3.4, a dorsal vertebra specimen found in 2018 was also referred to this taxon.
+The name was first announced in a bioRxiv pre-print article in December 2025, where it was described as a tethysaurine mosasaur that lived in freshwater environments.

 H

 Hadongsuchus

 "Hadongsuchus" (crocodile of Hadong County) is an Early Cretaceous (Aptian-Albian) crocodyliform from the Hasandong Formation of South Korea.
 Known from a 52 mm long complete skull (KIGAM VP 200401) discovered in 2002, it was informally named as "Hadongsuchus acerdentis" in a 2005 thesis.
 Certain features of the third premaxillary tooth help distinguish it from other related crocodylomorphs.
 Like other protosuchians, it is believed to have been a fully terrestrial cursorial animal with a semi-erect posture.
 Lee (2005) suggested that "Hadongsuchus" and three other crocodyliforms (Shantungosuchus, Sichuanosuchus, and Zosuchus) comprise a new family which represents a sister taxa to the Protosuchidae, with Zosuchus being the closest relative.